What is a good Runner’s Meal Plan?

 Related: Fluid and Electrolytes: A Runner’s Guide

-Each one of us trains differently, some run 10 miles, others run 100 miles per week.
-The amount you train and other factors will have a substantial effect on how many calories you need to consume each day.
+Some of us run 20 miles a week, while others run 100.
+The amount you train and other factors will substantially affect how many calories you need to consume each day.

-Seeing a sports nutritionist will help you identify the exact amount of calories you burn daily just by living, and then add your specific training load for your grand total.
+Seeing a sports nutritionist will help you identify the number of calories you burn daily just by living, your total energy expenditure (TDEE), and then add your specific training load for your grand total.

-The most important thing is that you are fueling enough.
-If not, you will begin to feel fatigued and heavy during training and unable to perform correctly.
+The most important thing for long-distance runners is that you are fueling enough.
+If not, you will feel fatigued and heavy during training and unable to perform correctly.

-If you are not restricted by any food allergies or sensitivities, a balanced diet is the way to go.
-A runner should not deprive themselves of any specific food group such as carbohydrates or protein, as each has a specific function in regards to performance and recovery.
+A runner should not deprive themselves of any specific food group, such as carbohydrates or protein, as each has a specific function regarding performance and recovery.

-Let’s take a look at what each component contributes to our body:
+Let’s take a look at what each component contributes to our body in terms of sports nutrition:

 Carbohydrates

-Carbohydrates are converted into glycogen and stored in our muscles and liver when consumed.
+When consumed, carbohydrates are converted into glycogen and stored in our muscles and liver.
 They are then used as energy to fuel our bodies when we exercise.
 In general, a pretty hefty percentage of a runner’s diet is composed of carbohydrates.

 There are a lot of fad diets out there that limit, if not eliminate, carbs entirely from your diet.
 Sure, you can still run on a diet like that.
-Still, speedwork and overall performance will not be optimal as energy from sugars is needed.
+Still, speedwork and overall performance will not be optimal as energy from sugars is needed by most to perform well.

-Carbohydrates include foods such as fruits, starchy vegetables, bread, pasta, cereal, rice, and legumes.
+Carbohydrates include foods such as fruit, starchy vegetables such as sweet potatoes, whole grain bread, white bread, pasta, cereal, white and brown rice, and legumes.

 Protein

 Protein is used primarily for muscle recovery and can help increase muscle mass.
-This is why it is ideal for runners to consume recovery or protein shakes soon after a challenging workout, long run, or race in addition to in their everyday diet.
+This is why it is ideal for runners to consume enough protein with recovery or protein shakes soon after a challenging workout, long run, or race in addition to their everyday diet.

-Protein includes poultry, fish, meat, and eggs.
-Beans, quinoa, and legumes also have protein but contain a substantial percentage of carbohydrates.
+Protein-rich foods include poultry such as chicken and turkey, fish, meat, and eggs.
+Beans, quinoa, legumes, and some dairy products such as greek yogurt also have protein but contain a substantial percentage of carbohydrates.

 Healthy Fats

-Healthy fats include avocados, nuts, seeds, nut butter, and olive oil.
+Healthy fats include avocados, nuts, seeds, nut butter such as peanut butter, and olive oil.

-As we are well aware, every runner will have different needs, but let’s take a look at an example of each food group’s daily diet intake percentages.
+As we know, every runner will have different needs, but let’s look at an example of the macronutrient daily diet intake percentages.

 Runner details: